mdechavez5/daily/README.md

 While Python can be used in part to create a website, it can’t be used alone.
 Python must be used to respond to requests that return HTML, CSS, and JavaScript.
 Additionally, using Python to build a website is a complicated process.
 Frameworks exist to make the task easier – like Django and Flask – but even so, using Python isn’t optimal.

 JavaScript is the better choice for desktop and mobile websites.
 Between JQuery, Angular, and React, JavaScript provides virtually endless capabilities for web programming.

+2. Experienced developers are more likely to know JavaScript When a business or individual hires a programmer for a project, having an experienced developer is the key to a successful project.
+The problem with Python developers is that you never know how much real-world experience they have.
+The same can be said of JavaScript developers, however, it’s easier to find experienced JS developers because it’s been a standard for decades.

+While Python was launched in 1989 – about six years before JavaScript – Python didn’t become popular until Google adopted it and invested in its further development.
+That means the majority of seasoned developers who got their start in the 1990s are likely to be experienced with JavaScript over Python.